MCPI-Revival/mcpi-revival.github.io/news/january-2021-status-update.md

 <center><img alt="MCPIL-R" width="512" src="{{ site.baseurl }}/assets/img/news/january-2021-status-update/mcpil-r.png"></center>

 MCPIL-R is a launcher for MCPI-Docker with the ability to save your configuration.
 It also has integration with the multiplayer proxy just like the original.
 However, it currently lacks support for MCPI-Central and a few other features from the original.
 Because it uses MCPI-Docker it can also run on devces other than the Raspberry Pi as well.
+Instead of having a version of MCPi-Docker come packaged with MCPIL-R like MCPIL, it instead is more of a "GUI frontend" for MCPi-Docker.

 ## Website News
 The entire website now uses a custom Jekyll theme and has been migrated to Markdown!
 This makes the theming more consistent and will make it easier for us to add more pages (like this one).